 - Greek yogurt: I use Greek yogurt for this recipe, however, plain yogurt is an acceptable substitute.
 It doesn't matter if the yogurt is fat-free or full-fat, so go with whichever you prefer.

 - Grated parmesan: If you are able to finely grate the parmesan cheese fresh, try doing this.
 Otherwise, use finely grated parmesan cheese.
 I prefer grating my parmesan cheese (or any cheese for that matter) because it doesn't contain potato starch like pre-grated bagged cheeses.
-Also, I find the cheese melts and tastes better.

 - Garlic cloves: I prefer fresh garlic, always.
 Jarred garlic or tube garlic is not quite the same.